 Our team is building Pillar to fix this problem for ourselves and the millions of other families that struggle with this daily.
 Pillar is now working to help families better protect and care for their aging loved ones by building a suite of tools that make caregiving easier.
-Our first product lets people effortlessly organize and store all their most important information like medical records, legal documents, and financial accounts in one place so their family has everything they need if the unexpected happens.
+Our first product lets people effortlessly organize and store all their most important information like medical records, legal documents, and financial accounts in one place.
 In addition, Pillar provides personalized guidance on what to do as loved ones get older; secure collaboration with trusted family members & other caregivers; and fraud monitoring tools to prevent common scams & financial elder abuse.

-Our mission is to build the essential tool that every family uses to protect and care for their loved ones.
-We’re starting with caregivers, but already have hundreds of families that are using Pillar to make family life easier to manage for themselves, parents, partners, children, and more.
+Our mission is to build the essential tool that every family will use to care for their loved ones and manage family life.
+We’re starting with caregivers, but already have hundreds of families that are using Pillar to make family life easier to manage for themselves, parents, partners, children, pets, and more.